xieweiAlex/English_Learning/words-review.md

 ## words-August.md ##
 words/2023/words-August.md
+What policy actions could China take to **palliate** the loss? -
+He **exuded** good humour and bonhomie. -
+So he **concocted** a **fiendish** scheme to trick her into paying. -
+The Department of Justice is **shelling out** more than $6 billion to private companies to manage its asset **forfeiture** investigations, raising alarm from one nonprofit law firm that accuses police of "treating ordinary Americans like ATMs" and seizing their cash. -
 **Thwack** -
 Instead, focus on consuming soft foods that won't put **undue stress** on the filling site and maintaining good oral hygiene. -
 Meanwhile, crackdowns in recent years have left the private sector **reeling**. -